 A well-thought-out strategy is great.
 However, sometimes things happen during the implementation of those strategies that we don’t expect.
 In these times, it’s important to be adaptable so that you may alter your strategy and respond to the situation at hand.

 This can help humanize your brand in the eyes of consumers and show that you are not out of touch.

 Get the social media support you need with Khoros

-If you’re ready to use social media to make a positive impact on your brand, you’re in the right place.
+If you’re ready to use social media to make a positive impact on your brand in 2021, you’re in the right place.
 Our suite of products makes it simple for both marketing and customer care teams to get the insights and support tools they need to drive success.
 Schedule a demo today.

 For more information on best practices in social media marketing, read our Social Media Pocket Guide.